The human body contains around 60% water, which plays a key role in all aspects of life.

 Prescription pills have been clinically tested for long-term safety, whereas over-the-counter pills may lack clinical research and have not always been tested for safety.

 Either type may help combat medically diagnosed edema or excess water weight.

 Summary When looking into diuretic medication or pills, consult with a medical practitioner and take prescribed drugs under supervision.

 If your water retention problem persists, seems severe or increases suddenly, it’s always best to seek medical attention.

 In some cases, excess water retention can be caused by a serious medical condition.

 At the end of the day, the best way to combat excess water weight is to identify and treat the cause.

-This may be excess salt intake, lack of electrolytes, inactivity, excess stress or the regular consumption of processed and inflammatory foods.
+This may be excess salt intake, lack of electrolytes, inactivity, excess stress or the regular consumption of processed foods.

-Some of these are also among the main things associated with poor health and disease, which may be even bigger reasons to avoid them.
+Some of these are also among the main causes linked to poor health and disease, which may be even bigger reasons to avoid them.